regular-ui/regular-ui/README.md

 ## Documentation

-You can read them on [GitHub Page](http://regular-ui.github.io/v0.2).
+You can read them on the [GitHub Page](http://regular-ui.github.io/v0.2).

 ## Browser Support